-Located in the Amazonas region of Peru, Chachapoyas is a small oasis of civilization amongst the dense jungles, impassable mountains, and otherwise inhospitable conditions in this part of the country where relatively few humans have dared to roam or call home.
+Located in the Amazonas region of Peru, Chachapoyas is a small oasis of civilization.
+It is a small haven amongst the dense jungles, impassable mountains, and otherwise inhospitable conditions in this part of the country where few humans have dared to roam or call home.
 For now, Chachapoyas is relatively unknown internationally.
 It won’t be for long, though.

 Is Chachapoyas Worth Visiting?

-However, once everything got sorted out and we were given a little time to relax and settle in after two grueling days of travel, we started warming up to Chachapoyas.
+However, once everything got sorted out and we were given a little time to settle in after two grueling days of driving, we started warming up to Chachapoyas.
 I usually go blindly into destinations, trusting the word of other travelers on whether a place is worth going or not.
-So I came to Chachapoyas knowing only about Gocta Falls and the ruins of Kuelap.
-We walked into a tour agency just to get an idea of what else there was to do and I was immediately overwhelmed with how I was going to squeeze everything in that I wanted to do.
+I came to Chachapoyas knowing only about Gocta Falls and the ruins of Kuelap.
+We walked into a tour agency just to get an idea of what else there was to do and I became immediately overwhelmed with how I was going to squeeze everything in.

 The region around Chachapoyas was home to unique civilizations that most people have never even heard of.
-The archaeological sites and cultural artifacts were unlike anything else I had ever seen around the world.
-Chachapoyas town itself turned out to be a good mix of local culture while also being accommodating for travelers.
+The archaeological sites and cultural artifacts are unlike anything else I had ever seen around the world.
+The town of Chachapoyas itself turned out to be a good mix of local culture while also being accommodating for travelers.

 So long story short, is Chachapoyas worth visiting?
 Yes.

 Being one of the top travel destinations in northern Peru, Chachapoyas is relatively easy to get to.
 Buses run to and from Chachapoyas pretty much from anywhere in northern Peru.
 That includes Lima, although that will be a brutal 24-hour bus ride.